shinbutou/autodidact_selenium/README.md

 # ReadMe

-This is the repository dedicated to the autodidact Selenium, the Python web
+This is the repository dedicated to the autodidact Selenium, the Python web automation library